~dmi3 page

 Portable travel bag double layer Portable travel bag single layer

-2. Victorinox Swiss Card.
+2. Victorinox Swiss Card .
 It is like a Swiss Army Knife, but more portable (fits in a wallet).
 Using that for 20+ years, replaced only once.
 It is so good.
 Portable scissors, knife, pin, and tweezers (all airport-security friendly) are indispensable in personal hygiene and fixing stuff.
 Pen once saved me a lot of trouble at customs.

 Victorinox Swiss Card

-3. For more advanched repairs I recommend foldable Swisstech pliers+screwdriver.
+3. For more advanched repairs I recommend foldable Swisstech pliers+screwdriver .
 Also airport security friendly.

 Swisstech pliers

 4. When you travel a lot, stuff tends to break.
 And when you are far away from home even minor problems could get you into big trouble.
 A broken zipper on the jacket can make you cold and sick, broken shoes limit your movement, broken glasses can make you miss flight info or train number.
 A torn backpack can make you lose things.
-So get a super glue, clear scotch tape, and most importantly wire zip ties.
-Maybe some velcro cable ties - not as good as zip ties, but reusable.
+So get a super glue, clear scotch tape, and most importantly wire zip ties .
+Maybe some velcro cable ties - not as firm as zip ties, but reusable.
 For example, by combination of these, you can create a makeshift phone holder when rental car didn't have any.
 All of these are lightweight but might save you one time.
 Also, super glue is safe to use on wounds.
 Just saying.

 Cable Zip Ties Makeshift phone holder using velcros and zip ties